esl/MongooseIM/doc/index.md

 <img align="left" src="MongooseIM_logo.png" alt="MongooseIM platform's logo" style="padding-right: 20px;"/>

-Designed for enterprise, it is fault-tolerant, can utilise the resources of multiple clustered machines, and easily scales for more capacity by simply adding a box or VM.
+Designed for enterprise, it is fault-tolerant, can utilise the resources of multiple clustered machines, and easily scales for more capacity by simply adding a box or a VM.

-MongooseIM can accept client sessions over vanilla XMPP, REST API and SSE, as well as Websockets, and BOSH (HTTP long-polling).
+MongooseIM can accept client sessions over vanilla XMPP, REST API and SSE, as well as Websockets and BOSH (HTTP long-polling).

 As a platform, MongooseIM includes several server-side (backend) and client-side (frontend) components.
 We provide a test suite, metrics, a load testing platform, and a monitoring server.